Sinclert/OS-Commands/README.md

 ### What is in the repository?

 #### 1. Makefile:
-File to compile the other C files and to remove them.
+File to compile the other repository files.
+It can be also used to remove the compiled ones.
 ```shell
 $ make
 gcc -Wall -o mydiff mydiff.c